rainier39/Cinnamon-Debloater/README.md

 The prompts within the script will guide you the rest of the way.

 ## Version Information
-Developed and tested on Debian 12 in an Oracle VirtualBox Virtual Machine.
-Tested on Debian 13 in an Oracle VirtualBox VM.
+Originally developed and tested on Debian 12.
+Updated for Debian 13.
+May work on other Debian/Ubuntu-based distributions.